drifter1/compiler/README.md

 Arithmetic Node of operator 2
 Reference Node of entry i
 Arithmetic Node of operator 0
+Assign Node of entry val
+Assigning:
 Reference Node of entry val
 Reference Node of entry i
 Arithmetic Node of operator 2
 Reference Node of entry i
 Arithmetic Node of operator 0
+Statements Node with 1 statements
 Assign Node of entry val
+Assigning:
 Reference Node of entry val
 Reference Node of entry i
 Arithmetic Node of operator 2
 Reference Node of entry i
 Arithmetic Node of operator 0
-Assign Node of entry val
-Statements Node with 1 statements
 Parsing finished!
 ```